TEFL Course Structure and Schedule

 TEFL Worldwide offers TEFL Courses that are Officially Accredited and Externally Moderated by IATQuO (The International Accreditation of TESOL Qualifying Organisations) and the Czech Ministry of Education.
-The TEFL Worldwide certificate is Internationally Recognized.
+In addition, the TEFL Worldwide certificate is Internationally Recognized.

 “The concepts and techniques that I learned on the TEFL Worldwide course have been invaluable here; and without them, I would never have been able to manage this job.
 A great deal of the success I’ve had recently, I owe primarily to my course at TEFL Worldwide.
 So, thank you again.”

-In addition, our trainers, who are highly qualified with 20 years of experience between them teaching English abroad, are always available to offer lots of support and advice with the selection of appropriate materials, course books and supplementary worksheets to create enjoyable and engaging lessons for your students.
+Additionally, our highly qualified trainers are always available to offer lots of support and advice with the selection of appropriate materials, course books and supplementary worksheets.
+They help to create enjoyable and engaging lessons for your students.

 Every lecture is packed with useful tips and information, so it is important to retain this information by writing it down and referring back to it later.
 Your notes from the course will also be a valuable future resource for you.
 Therefore, while not formally assessed, full and active class participation is necessary and expected.

 In addition to participating in daily input sessions, your cumulative grade/mark for the course will be based on the following: